 How to make Shea Body Butter Lotion with Liha London

-It was the first day of Wilderness Festival 2016 and my friend Jo and I were doing the rounds to decide which creative workshops to book into our schedule.
+It was the first day of Wilderness Festival and my friend Jo and I were doing the rounds to decide which creative workshops to book into our schedule.
 We’d already opted for the Make Your Own Willow and Foraged Greenery Headdress.
 We decided we weren’t really feeling it for wooden spoon whittling or silver cuttlefish jewellery casting.
 Then we came across the Liha stand and I knew I’d read about this brand before.
-Within minutes of meeting Abi and Liha we’d signed up the for How to make Shea Body Butter aromatherapy workshop.
+Within minutes of meeting Abi and Liha we’d signed up for the How to make Shea Body Butter aromatherapy workshop.

 Did we want to learn with cult beauty brand Liha how to make Shea Body Butter that would work as hair and face mask, all over skin saver and beautifier?
 Yes.
 We.
 Did.